schr0841/cnn_project/README.md

 d) chaining model_one and model_two into model_four (transfer learning)

 Concepts:
 Convolutional Neural Networks
 Pretained models
 Transfer Learning
 Model Ensembling

 ## Convolutional Neural Networks

 CNNs use convolutional and pooling layers to automatically and hierarchically learn features from images, and use fully connected layers to classify those features into predefined categories.
 This process enables CNNs to effectively handle and classify complex visual data.

 The data for this project was obtained here: https://www.kaggle.com/datasets/mohamedhanyyy/chest-ctscan-images

 We built our custom CNN (model_two) with the following components:

 1. Input Layer: Our input images are represented as matrices of pixel values.

 2. Convolutional Layers: These layers applied convolutional filters (or kernels) to the inputs.
 Each filter scanned the images and performed a convolution operation involving element-wise multiplication and results summing.
 These layers extracted features like edges, textures, and patterns from each image and produced a feature map highlighting the presence of specific features in different parts of the image.

 3. Activation Function: We applied activation function ReLU (Rectified Linear Unit) to introduce non-linearity into the model, which helped the network learn more complex patterns.

 4. Pooling Layers: We used max pooling to reduce the spatial dimensions of the feature maps by taking the maximum value from a subset of the feature map.
 This reduced the number of parameters and computations, helping the network become more robust to variations in image.

 5. Flattening: Because the output from the convolutional and pooling layers was a multi-dimensional tensor, we need to flatten the tensor to a one-dimensional vector before feeding it into the fully connected layers.

 6. Fully Connected Layers: Similar to traditional neural networks, where each neuron is connected to every neuron in the previous layer, the fully connected layers combined the features learned by the convolutional and pooling layers to make a final prediction.

 7. Output Layer: We chose a softmax function capable of outputting probabilities for each of the four classes, indicating the network's prediction of
  Adenocarcinoma, Large cell carcinoma, Squamous cell carcinoma, or normal cells.

-### second_model
+### second_model, custom CNN
 from tensorflow.keras.layers import Input, RandomFlip, RandomRotation, RandomZoom, Dense
 from tensorflow.keras.layers import Rescaling, Conv2D, MaxPooling2D, Dropout, Flatten
 from tensorflow.keras.models import Model

 img_size = (224, 224)       # Resize to 224x224, what ResNet50 expects
-channels = 3                # One channel each for Red, Blue, Green (color images) img_shape = (img_size[0], img_size[1], channels)
+channels = 3                # One channel each for Red, Blue, Green (color images)
+img_shape = (img_size[0], img_size[1], channels)
-class_count = len(training_set.class_names)  ## class_names auto defined when image_dataset_from_directory creates dataset
+class_count = len(training_set.class_names)  # class_names auto defined when image_dataset_from_directory creates dataset

-input_tensor = Input(shape=img_shape)
+input_tensor = Input(shape=img_shape)        # define input layer

-x = RandomFlip("horizontal")(input_tensor)
+x = RandomFlip("horizontal")(input_tensor)   # apply 3 data augmentation layers
 x = RandomRotation(0.2)(x)
 x = RandomZoom(0.2)(x)

-x = Rescaling(1./255)(x)
+x = Rescaling(1./255)(x)                     #apply rescalling

 x = Conv2D(filters=32, kernel_size=(3, 3), activation='relu')(x)
 x = MaxPooling2D(pool_size=(2, 2))(x)
 x = Conv2D(filters=32, kernel_size=(3, 3), activation='relu')(x)